Qualy-org/qualy-full/README.md

 - `gulp watch`: call for watch files
 - `gulp pages`: deploy files to gh-pages
 - `gulp deploy`: run all tasks and deploy files to gh-pages
+- `gulp test`: run all tests and coverage reports

 ### Thanks